kansonkong/libatsc3/README.md

 ==========
 ATSC 3.0 NGBP Open Source Library - Parse LMT, LLS and other signaling, object delivery via ROUTE, video playback of MMT and DASH

+## November, 2019 Update: Additional support for ROUTE, Android PCAP replay and NDK/JNI Bindings coming soon...
+Adding MBMS content-location output and template support for TOI segment output, additional timing adjustments for in-process PCAP replay with Android, and NDK/JNI bindings for Android sample app for MMT MFU and ROUTE/DASH playback soon.

 ## October, 2019 Update: MFU OOO mode with context callbacks
 Adding event-drive callbacks for ATSC3 A/331 SLT table emission, along with MFU-based callbacks for A/V/S MFU payloads to decoder buffer handoff.
-Coming soon: Android NDK/JNI Sample App for MMT playback via pcaps (or 3.0 Dongle if you have one..)
+In progress: Android NDK/JNI Sample App for MMT playback via pcaps (or 3.0 Dongle if you have one..)

 ## September, 2019 Update: New MMTP Flow Vector Management